-2021 2020
+2022 2021

-Total expenses as reported by function Cost of cattle sales \$ 5,226,081 19,317 \$ 4,634,666 219,431
+Total expenses as reported by function Cost of cattle sales \$ 5,993,360 265,526 \$ 5,226,081 19,317

-TOTAL EXPENSES \$ 5,245,398 \$ 4,854,097
+TOTAL EXPENSES \$ 6,258,886 \$ 5,245,398

-10. COMMITMENTS RELATED TO GRAZING LEASES AND PERMITS
+11. COMMITMENTS RELATED TO GRAZING LEASES AND PERMITS

 The Organization holds grazing permits issued by the United States Forest Service, the Bureau of Land Management and Arizona State Land Department.
-The Organization is obligated to pay grazing fees to these government agencies, which amounted to \$1,962 and \$759 during the years ended December 31, 2021 and 2020, respectively.
+The Organization is obligated to pay grazing fees to these government agencies, which amounted to \$5,203 and \$1,962 during the years ended December 31, 2022 and 2021, respectively.

-During the years ended December 31, 2021 and 2020, the Organization obtained validation that terms and conditions required by the United States Forest Service were met related to grazing permits.
+During the years ended December 31, 2022 and 2021, the Organization obtained validation that terms and conditions required by the United States Forest Service were met related to grazing permits.

-11. EMPLOYEE BENEFIT PLAN
+12. EMPLOYEE BENEFIT PLAN

 The Organization established a qualified 401(k) salary defined plan (the "Plan").
 The Plan covers all eligible employees as defined by the Plan.
 Participants may voluntarily contribute a portion of their annual wages up to the limits established by the Internal Revenue Service.
 The Organization provides a 4% discretionary contribution of the participant's salary, and a matching contribution up to 2% of the participant's salary.
-Contributions to the Plan during the years ended December 31, 2021 and 2020 totaled \$161,375 and \$100,111, respectively.
+Contributions to the Plan during the years ended December 31, 2022 and 2021 totaled \$253,845 and \$161,375, respectively.

-12. CONCENTRATION OF REVENUE
+13. CONCENTRATION OF REVENUE

-Approximately 24% and 34%, respectively, of the Organization's revenue for the years ended December 31, 2021 and 2020 was derived from contributions and grants from two donors.
+Approximately 55% of the Organization's revenue for the year ended December 31, 2022 was derived from contributions and grants from three donors.
+Approximately 24%, of the Organization's revenue for the year ended December 31, 2021 was derived from contributions and grants from two donors.
 The Organization has no reason to believe that relationships with these donors will be discontinued in the foreseeable future.
 However, any interruption of these relationships (i.e., the failure to renew grant agreements or withholding of funds) would adversely affect the Organization's ability to finance ongoing operations.

-13. ENDOWMENT
+14. ENDOWMENT